rodrigueg/rodrigueg.github.io/content/about.md

 <span style="text-align:justify;">

-Hi there!
-I am Rodrigue Govan, I'm french, and currently living in _Nouméa_ (New Caledonia).
-I am a Doctor in Computer Science at the University of New Caledonia ([UNC](https://unc.nc)).
+Hello!
+My name is Rodrigue <span style="font-variant:small-caps;">Govan</span> and I am currently based in Nouméa, New Caledonia.
+I hold a Ph.D. in Computer Science from the University of New Caledonia ([UNC](https://unc.nc)).

 <hr>